Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Force Generation with Active Brownian Particles

 Interestingly, our asymptotic results are in agreement with force generation in what one might consider to be the unrelated context of self-propelled active Brownian particles.
 Ni \emph{et al.} \cite{ni2015tunable} simulated self-propelled Brownian hard spheres confined between hard walls of length $W$ and found an oscillatory decay in the disjoining force (Fig.~\ref{abpa}a).
 Although this system is two-dimensional, our analysis can be generalized: In 2D, $\delta k = \delta k_x \delta k_y/(2\pi k)$, and hence

 However, we can redefine

-as an effective 1D spectrum and substitute $h(k)$ for $G(k)$ in Equation (\ref{central_res}).
-Performing the same asymptotic analysis as for the narrow-peak limit, the asymptotic scalings (\ref{max_asym_force}) and (\ref{peak_width}) are reproduced, in quantitative agreement with simulations (see Fig.~\ref{abpa}b).
-This agreement suggests that the underlying spectrum for active Brownian systems is narrow and non-monotonic \footnote{For smaller values of the active self-propulsion force $f$ simulated in \cite{ni2015tunable}, the peaks are less pronounced and obscured by numerical noise.}.
+as an effective 1D spectrum and substitute $h(k)$ for $G(k)$ in Eq. (\ref{central_res}).
+Performing the same asymptotic analysis as for the narrow-peak limit, the asymptotic scalings (\ref{max_asym_force}) and (\ref{peak_width}) are reproduced, in quantitative agreement with simulations. (we note that the linear scaling shown in Fig.~\ref{abpa}b also implies that the width of the peak scales linearly in $L$, as predicted by Eq.~(\ref{peak_width})).
+The $\sim 1/L^{2}$ decay expected for large $L$ is not observed in the data as the asymptotic approximations underlying Eq.~(\ref{max_asym_force}) only break down for $L\gtrsim L_{\mathrm{thres}} \approx 12 \sigma$, with $\sigma \nu = 0.2$ estimated from the data.
+This agreement between the data and our asymptotic framework suggests that the underlying spectrum for active Brownian systems is narrow and non-monotonic\footnote{For smaller values of the active self-propulsion force $f$ simulated in \cite{ni2015tunable}, the peaks are less pronounced and obscured by numerical noise.}.
+The slight discrepancy with the linear fit at large $n$ is likely due to the fact that our asymptotic scaling only holds in the regime $L \ll \pi/\nu$ (note that $\pi/\nu \approx 15 \sigma$ in Fig.~\ref{abpa}b, and the linear fit deteriorates when $L\gtrsim7\sigma$, confirming that the value of $\nu$ estimated from fitting to the width and height of the force peak is at least of the correct order of magnitude).
+An additional source of the discrepancy may be that the signal-to-noise ratio decreases for increasing plate separation as the magnitude of the force becomes smaller.

-Further analytical insights can be obtained by considering the ideal particle limit in which Ni \emph{et al.} \cite{ni2015tunable} observed that the disjoining pressure is attractive and decays monotonically with separation (similar results have been obtained by Ray \emph{et al.} \cite{ray2014casimir} for run-and-tumble active matter particles).
+Further analytical insights can be obtained by considering the limit of no excluded volume interaction between particles in which Ni \emph{et al.} \cite{ni2015tunable} observed that the disjoining pressure is attractive and decays monotonically with separation (similar results have been obtained by Ray \emph{et al.} \cite{ray2014casimir} for run-and-tumble active matter particles).
 This observation can be explained within our framework by noting that the self-propulsion of point-particles induces a Gaussian colored noise $\zeta(t)$ satisfying \cite{farage2015effective}

 where $f$ is the active self-propulsion force and $D_r$ is the rotational diffusion coefficient.
 In the frequency domain, the fluctuation spectrum $S(\omega)$ is the Fourier transform of the time-correlation function and is